Joël Tshibamba: Henan Jianye

 On 25 February 2013, Tshibamba was signed by China League One side Henan Jianye.

 FC Vestsjælland

 On 13 August 2013 Tshibamba signed a two-year deal with the Danish Superliga side FC Vestsjælland.

 AEL

-On 15 July 2015, Tshibamba returned and signed a two-year deal with the Greek Football League side AE Larissa FC.
+On 15 July 2015, Tshibamba returned and signed a two-year deal with the Greek Football League side AEL.
 Despite that, he never made an official appearance with the club and solve his contract on 24 August 2015.

 Botev Plovdiv

 After a short trial Tshibamba signed a contract with Botev Plovdiv on 11 September 2015.
 On 18 January 2016 Tshibamba was released from Botev Plovdiv after playing in seven games without scoring any goals.